From the Center for American Music Preservation (CAMP)

 A song by definition has both words and music.
 This Barber piece has music only.

 Many years after it was composed, Barber did add words to his poignant (that doesn't mean it's "sad") music and he titled it, "Agnus Dei."
 But that is a choral piece and still not a song in the traditional sense.
 It is best classified as a sacred chorus.
-That choral piece is not even mentioned in Houghtaling's book,
+That choral piece is not even mentioned in Houghtaling's book, though he does give a detailed description of Barber's musical career and a listing of his major compositions.

 American Adagios